things to do in niagara on the lake

 • neob, a store that sells lavender products (with lavender grown locally)

-• Cows Ice Cream – great place to get ice cream, but also lots of cute cow-themed souvenirs
+• Cows Ice Cream – great place to get ice cream, but also lots of cute cow-themed souvenirs (there are only 5 Cows in all of Canada, so its

-18. Visit some nearby towns and waterfalls
+18. (Bonus) Visit some nearby towns and waterfalls

 Another thing the Niagara Peninsula is known for is waterfalls and lots of nice small towns.